ietf-teep/architecture/draft-ietf-teep-architecture.md

 ~~~~
 {: #notionalarch title="Notional Architecture of TEEP"}

-  - TA developers and Device Administrators (DA) utilize the services
+  - TA developers and Device Administrators utilize the services
     of a TAM to manage TAs on devices.
 TA developers do not directly interact
     with devices.
-DAs may elect to use a TAM for remote administration
+Device Administators may elect to use a TAM for remote administration
     of TAs instead of managing each device directly.

   - Trusted Application Manager (TAM):  A TAM is responsible for performing lifecycle